 Migrating customers from one platform to another can be cumbersome when corresponding passwords are encrypted with undisclosed salts or encryptions schemes unsupported in the new platform.
 Instead of spending a lot of time solving these issues, you could decide to turn something potentially negative, into something positive.
 Let your customers recreate passwords the first time they come to your new platform.
 Creating a campaign around it will attract customers so that you turn the hassle of password migration into a marketing opportunity.

 It is recommended to create a ‘No Dip Team’ which consists of SEO, analytics, development and product specialists who all focus on preventing a dip in traffic and revenue during and after migration.
 The ‘No Dip SWAT team’ is ready to intervene when there are issues, are prepared in the best way possible, and act instantly when necessary after launch.
 This is a great way to protect your money pages!

 6 – A/B test changes on the old platform

 Whether you migrate ‘as is’ or decide to have a redesign alongside with it, you will always have elements which might be risky to put live without being tested.
 Make use of your existing platform to A/B test new elements before implementing them on the new platform.
-Therefore, you can exclude UI elements from potential causes of degradation in traffic or conversion when going live as they have been tested before.
+Then you can exclude UI elements from potential causes of degradation in traffic or conversion when going live, as they’ve been tested before.

 7 – Hire interns